 The master's degree is awarded after completing 37 credits of MSW coursework and field placements that are taken concurrently with the 42 credits of required standard PhD coursework.
 The coursework for students electing this option generally takes an additional year than the Standard Program sequence.
 See page 11 for this option's suggested plan of study.
 Please note that some MSW courses must be taken in a particular sequence (e.g., generalist practice courses must be completed prior to advanced practice courses).
-There are also more limited options for field units as a PhD student.
+PhD students are assigned to a generalist field unit in their second year of the PhD program and to the policy field unit in their third year of the PhD program.